YCYTHU/YCYTHU.github.io/MolViewer/docs/introduction.md

   nav: MolViewer
 ---

-Molecule Viewer (MolViewer) is an uncompleted molecular visualization tool.
+Molecule Viewer (MolViewer) is a *currently uncompleted* molecular visualization tool.

 <!--more-->

 ## What is it

-MolViewer is a tool to visualize molecule and operate related files in MATLAB.
+MolViewer is a tool which combine molecular visualization and the advantages of MATLAB processing matrices.

 ## What does it do